 The story is broadly about Mackenzie Blaise, a young woman going to college in a world that’s as much like ours as your typical fantasy roleplaying game setting is like the medieval world.
 That is to say both “quite a bit” and “not very much at all”, often at the same time.

-I began writing this story as an experiment back in the summer of 2007… or rather, as several experiments all at once.
-Early in 2011, I decided to start fresh and put everything I’d learned in the past few years into practice so I advanced the story several months all at once to the beginning of the next school year.
 If you don’t want to get bogged down with the equivalent of thousands of pages of printed prose, I recommend starting at the beginning of year two and picking things up as you go.
 If you’re in the mood for a nice long archive trawl, you can read the story from the very beginning, at the start of Mackenzie’s freshman year at Magisterius University.

 Please note that this story is not intended for everyone… and indeed, with so many different aspects of Mackenzie’s life and the world around her on display at various times, I don’t expect anyone to like every chapter equally.
 If you don’t like reading it, that absolutely does not bother me in the slightest… it’s a big ol’ internet out there and chances are you’ll find something somewhere that’s more to your liking.